georgeweigt/quantum-gates/README.md

 Quantum gates are rotation matrices that preserve the unit magnitude of a state vector.
-The file `quantum-gates.c` implements rotation matrices using component arithmetic.

 The following quantum gates are implemented in `quantum-gates.c`